 Regional accounts, the most important source of regional macroeconomic indicators, are a regional analogy to national accounts.
-They result from annual national accounts compiled for the Czech Republic; as for the methodology, they correspond to the European System of Accounts (ESA 2010) and consistently observe rules and recommendations valid for Member States of the European Union, which means that they are comparable to them - harmonized.
+They result from annual national accounts compiled for the Czech Republic; as for the methodology they correspond to the European System of Accounts (ESA 2010) and consistently observe rules and recommendations valid for Member States of the European Union, which means that they are comparable to them - harmonized.

-In accordance with the ESA 2010 methodology, indicators are surveyed by a workplace method, which means that indicators for enterprises are allocated to Regions according to the real location of a workplace of a unit.
-Gross value added for organisations that are active in more Regions is allocated based on the volume of wage funds paid to employees in individual Regions.
+In accordance with the ESA 2010 methodology indicators are surveyed by a workplace method, which means that indicators for enterprises are allocated to regions according to the real location of a workplace of a unit.
+Gross value added for organizations, which are active in more regions, is allocated based on the number of their employees in individual regions.
 Indicators of household accounts are related to the place of residence of the households.